Marianne Crebassa

-Marianne Crebassa (born 14 December 1986, in Béziers) is a French mezzo-soprano.
+Marianne Crebassa (born 14 December 1986) is a French mezzo-soprano.

 Life and career

-Crebassa grew up in Agde, where her parents encouraged her interest in music, starting with piano and continuing when she was 14 with singing.
+Crebassa was born in Béziers and grew up in Agde, where her parents encouraged her interest in music, starting with piano and continuing when she was 14 with singing.
 She continued her music education at the music conservatory in Sète.
 At the conservatory in Montpellier, she studied musicology, voice and piano.
 Whilst at Montpellier, in 2008, she appeared in the Montpellier Opera production of Manfred, which at the instigation of the director René Koering was followed by concerts around the region.
 She attained greater recognition with a concert performance as Isabella Linton in a Festival de Radio France presentation, in Montpellier, of Bernard Herrmann's opera Wuthering Heights, in which she also impressed the critics by playing the piano on stage.

 In 2010, rather than writing her musicology thesis in Montpellier, Crebassa joined the Young Artist Program (studio) of the Opéra National de Paris, singing leading roles in the studio productions and supporting parts in main Opéra productions of Lulu, Rigoletto and Madama Butterfly.
 In 2012, she made her Salzburg Festival debut in a concert performance of Handel's Tamerlano, as Irene, which she swiftly repeated in a stage production at La Scala updated to early 20th century Russia.
 In 2014, she returned to the Salzburg Festival as one of the title role performers in Charlotte Salomon by Marc-André Dalbavie.
 Having sung Orphée in the Berlioz version at the Opéra studio in 2011, she reprised the part at the Opéra-Comique in 2018.
 In February 2017 for the Opéra Comique, she appeared in the title role of the company's production of Fantasio by Jacques Offenbach at the Théâtre du Châtelet.
 The Opera critic commented that "tall and lanky in britches or cropped trousers, she brought her lovely, focused mezzo to her portrayal of the penniless student" while noting that her "diction, however, too often encouraged recourse to the surtitles".